-YEAR ENDED 31 DECEMBER 2018 (Expressed in Jamaican dollar unless otherwise indicated)
+As at 31 December 2018 (Expressed in Jamaican dollars unless otherwise indicated)

-(a) Financial risk management (continued):

-(ii) Liquidity risk:
+- (a) Financial risk management (continued): - (ii) Liquidity risk:

 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
 Liquidity risk may result from an inability to sell a financial asset at, or close to its fair value.
 Prudent liquidity risk management implies maintaining sufficient cash and the availability of funding through an adequate amount of committed credit facilities.